COVID digest: China's Shenzhen goes into lockdown | DW | 14.03.2022

 On average in March, Germany administered nearly 90,000 vaccines, largely boosters, every day.

-Similarly, Italy received 1 million Novavax doses on February 28 but less than 16,000 had been administered.
-Meanwhile, the country injected 70,000 COVID-19 vaccines a day, largely boosters, in the same period.
+Similarly, Italy received 1 million Novavax doses on February 28, but fewer than 16,000 have been administered.
+The country injected 70,000 COVID-19 vaccines a day, largely boosters, in the same period.

 fh/wd (AFP, Reuters, dpa)